xinrand95/data_cleaning_python/README.md

 # data_cleaning_python
-Using Python to clean up character columns in Excel
+Using Pandas to clean up character columns from a Excel file